Overview

 Sources of data

-Businesses can obtain data within the business, such as operational data, including on water usage, waste quantities and disposal methods.
-There are global tools, such as ENCORE(Opens in a new tab/window), which can help businesses to initially identify their value chain nature impacts and dependencies, considering their industry sector.
+Businesses can obtain data from within the business, such as operational data, including on water usage, waste quantities and disposal methods.

-Businesses may use external nature-related data – if not during their initial assessment then during later assessments – to establish a baseline of the condition and state of nature where they operate.
+Businesses may use external nature-related data to establish a baseline of the condition and state of nature where they operate.
 This baseline provides a reference point to assess impacts of the business’s actions over time.
 It can inform reporting, stakeholder engagement and continuous improvement.
 Undertaking periodic reassessments of the state of nature where the business operates allows it to measure its impacts and dependencies over time.

 Businesses may already have access to: